19hours/sg-statutes/Acts/Land Titles Act.md

 (3) A submortgage shall not affect the rights or liabilities of a proprietor of the land who has not been given notice thereof.

-### Custody of instruments of title
+### Custody of documents of title

 72\.
-A first mortgagee shall, as between himself and the mortgagor, be entitled to custody of the instruments of title to the mortgaged land so long as any liability under the mortgage subsists, but upon a request by the mortgagor, and upon payment of his proper costs and expenses, the mortgagee shall produce such instruments at the Land Titles Registry to allow the registration of any subsequent mortgage which is not prohibited by the terms of the prior mortgage, or of any other authorised dealing by the mortgagor.
+A first mortgagee shall, as between himself and the mortgagor, be entitled to custody of the documents of title to the mortgaged land so long as any liability under the mortgage subsists, but upon a request by the mortgagor, and upon payment of his proper costs and expenses, the mortgagee shall produce such documents of title at the Land Titles Registry to allow the registration of any subsequent mortgage which is not prohibited by the terms of the prior mortgage, or of any other authorised dealing by the mortgagor.

+[Act 8 of 2014 wef 15/08/2014]

 ### Transfers made in exercise of power of sale